fwojcik/smhasher3/README.md

 Current status
 --------------

-As of 2023-12-01, SMHasher3 is very near to a beta3 release.
-The estimated date for this is 2023-12-10.
+As of 2023-12-12, SMHasher3 beta3 has been released.

-The two coding/writing things left to do before release are to document what each test does, and to improve verbosity configuration.
-I also need to run all the hashes to produce their reports, and that can take some time.
+There are some coding/writing things I wanted to complete before release, but was unable to.
+These were: to document what each test does, to improve verbosity command-line options, and to rewrite rngstream.cpp.
+I've made progress towards these, but have decided to not hold up tagging the code and releasing the results.
+Those improvements should land sometime in mid-late January, along with a bulk source-code reformatting run, which I want to have happen shortly after releases normally.

 This code is compiled and run successfully on Linux x64, arm, and powerpc using gcc and clang quite often.
 Importantly, I do not have the ability to